-THOSE PILLOWS, BLANKETS, AND HEADPHONES ARE CLEANED OR CHANGED AFTER EVERY FLIGHT, RIGHT?
+8. ARE PILLOWS, BLANKETS, AND HEADPHONES CLEANED OR CHANGED AFTER EVERY FLIGHT?

 Cue Aerosmith and dream on.
 Flight crews are busy, budgets are tight, and you've probably witnessed the onboard scramble that occurs between flights.
 If your blanket is neatly folded and your headphones are in a plastic bag, congrats!
 That's about the best you can hope for these days.
 On our "scary scale," I give that a 3 or 4.

 9. ARE PILOTS AND COPILOTS REALLY SERVED SEPARATE MEALS IN CASE OF POISONING?